teaching the awesome potential of being human

 Chanel 5 TV – Cleveland, News

-Channel 8 TV – Robin Swoboda Show – May 2010
+Channel 8 TV – Cleveland, Robin Swoboda Show – May 2010

 International Involvement

-2006 - South Africa (Port Elizabeth, Johannesburg, Cape Town) 2006 – Study poverty in townships and children with AIDS in hospice centers.
+2006 - South Africa: (Port Elizabeth, Johannesburg, Cape Town) 2006 – Study poverty in townships and children with AIDS in hospice centers.

-2006 – Nicaragua, Children of the Dump – working with schools and grass roots entrepreneurship.
+2006 – Nicaragua: Children of the Dump – working with schools and grass roots entrepreneurship.

-2007 - South Africa (Humanitarian projects in townships and Area-Q in Port Elizabeth)
+2007 - South Africa: (Humanitarian projects in townships and Area-Q in Port Elizabeth)

-2008 - Nicaragua, Children of the Dump – took fourteen Hiram College students to study poverty and teach English to school children.
+2008 - Nicaragua: Children of the Dump – took fourteen Hiram College students to study poverty and teach English to school children.

 Awards and Academic Honors